5stars217/5stars217.github.io/_posts/2021-05-10-metadata-analysis-php-attempted-backdoor.md

 ![pic of maintainer discovering commit](/assets/img/post4/phpdiscovery.png){: .mx-auto.d-block :}

-As somebody interested in bypassing peer review protections and submitting malicious code, this event stuck out to me, what if anything, raised alarm bells in the maintainers who made the discovery _before_ they read the code?:
+As somebody interested in bypassing peer review protections and submitting malicious code, this event stuck out to me: what if anything, raised alarm bells in the maintainers who made the discovery _before_ they read the code?

 ####   _Was this a long tail event that could be alert-able at scale?_